Pampapaul: 1976: two-year-old season

 Pampapaul finished second in his first two races before contesting a maiden over six furlongs at the Curragh in June and recorded his first success despite hanging to the left in the closing stages.
 He was then moved up in class for the Railway Stakes over the same course and distance and was equipped with blinkers for the first time.
 After a slow start he made rapid progress approaching the final furlong but was hampered in the closing stages and finished third behind Brahms and Roman Charger.
 In the National Stakes over seven furlongs at the Curragh in September the colt was matched against seven opponents including Roman Charger, Lordedaw (runner-up in the Coventry Stakes) and the favoured Captain James.
 Pampapaul showed his difficult temperament both before and during the race.
 After being reluctant to enter the starting stalls he took the lead a quarter of a mile from the finish but then began to hang badly to the left.
 He nevertheless won decisively, coming home two and a half lengths clear of Captain James.
 Later that month Pampapaul was sent to England and started favourite for the Royal Lodge Stakes over one mile at Ascot Racecourse.
-Despite his jockey's attempts to restrain him he disputed the lead from the start and set a very strong pace which left most of his opponents struggling.
+Despite his jockey's attempts to restrain him he disputed the lead from the start and set a strong pace which left most of his opponents struggling.
 He weakened in the final furlong and was beaten a length into second place by Gairloch.